Linear Backlog Grooming Intelligence v1.0.0

 Tested.
 Measured.
 Documented.

-Every metric is ITP-measured.
-The Linear Backlog Grooming Intelligence blueprint scores five backlog health dimensions — Sonnet 4.6 for analysis and formatting, weekly aggregate cost.
+Every metric is Independent Test Protocol (ITP)-measured.
+The Linear Backlog Grooming Intelligence blueprint scores five backlog health dimensions — the analysis model for analysis and formatting, weekly aggregate cost.

 Linear Backlog Grooming Intelligence v1.0.0────────────────────────────────────────Nodes 24 + 3 (scheduler)Agents 4 (Fetcher → Assembler → Analyst → Formatter)Model Sonnet 4.6 (SINGLE-MODEL)Tool A Linear (httpHeaderAuth)Tool B Slack (httpHeaderAuth Bearer)Tool C Notion (httpHeaderAuth Bearer)Trigger Schedule (Monday 8:00 UTC) + WebhookPattern AGGREGATE — weekly backlog groomingBQS 12/12 PASSITP 8/8 variations · 14/14 milestones